alextanhongpin/core/sync/README.md

 **Key Features**: Configurable timers, schedulers, recurring tasks
 **Use Cases**: Scheduled tasks, timeout handling, periodic operations

+## 📊 Metrics & Observability

+All concurrency utilities in this workspace support pluggable metrics collectors for tracking key events (requests, allowed, denied, state changes, etc).
+You can use the built-in atomic collector for in-memory stats, or integrate with Prometheus for production monitoring.
+See each package's README for code examples and integration details.

 ## 🛠️ Installation

 Install individual packages: